 When documents are produced in this format a series of folders delivered and often labeled DATA, IMAGES, NATIVE, OCR depending on the contents of the production.
 The documents MUST be kept in this folder structure and all available on the server for the load files to accurately import the data.

-The OPT or LFP load file will be located in the DATA folder: (see far below for full details of how the tool reads and processes the OPT file).
+The OPT or DAT load file will be located in the DATA folder: (see far below for full details of how the tool reads and processes the OPT file).
 If the files are in a container such as a zip file they must be first removed from the container (unzipped).

 To add documents to a matter, create a Collection: